When to visit

 - Must see

-Halifax, a city with some 414,000 inhabitants, is the capital of the province of Nova Scotia.
+Halifax, a city with more than 430,000 inhabitants, is the capital of the province of Nova Scotia.

 Halifax is also the ideal departure point for exploring the nearby Atlantic coast, from Peggy’s Cove to Lunenburg.